-WT lesson plans feature real art, do-able drama, learning games, use of new media and new techniques, and being choosy about the videos we use.
+WT lesson plans feature real art, do-able drama, learning games, use of new media and new techniques.
 Each set includes lessons that explore new techniques.
-And each lesson has a level of detail, options, how-to, and "why-to" heretofore unseen in any curriculum.
+And each lesson has a level of detail, options, how-to, and "why-to" heretofore unseen in any other curriculum.

-Each WT lesson set includes 6 to 7 different workshop-style lessons to choose from (art, drama, video, music, games, cooking, computer, etc), plus a teacher-friendly Bible Background and lesson summaries.
+Each WT lesson set includes 6 to 7 different workshop-style lessons to choose from (art, drama, video, music, games, cooking, computer, etc), plus a teacher-friendly Bible Background.

-Many of the WT's lessons are easily adaptable to younger youth and special family event programs.
+Many of the WT's lessons are also easily adaptable for younger youth and intergenerational use.

-While the lessons are primarily designed for Rotation-style workshop classrooms, those of our members using the traditional model (new story each week) also find our "WT" sets a great source of inspiration.
+While the lessons are primarily designed for Rotation-style workshop classrooms, our members using the traditional model (new story each week) also find our "WT" sets a great source of inspiration.

 Want to see what a Writing Team lesson set looks like?